Enes481/Enes481/README.md

 <h1 align="center">Hi 👋, I'm Enes</h1>
 <br/>
 <h3 align="center">A passionate developer from Turkey.
-I can say that I have a little knowledge in many fields. such as ASP.NET CORE , React.js ,Html, CSS, image manipulation, artificial intelligence.
-I can develop in most areas.
-However, I want to improve myself in mobile programming.
-I started mobile programming with java.
-After doing a few android projects with java, I started learning kotlin.
-I'm still developing with Kotlin.
-You can check out my Github projects to see what I'm working on.
+I have two years experience as an native android developer.
+I eager to learn.
+I know java and kotlin but I started learning swift and flutter.
 </h3>

 <br/><br/>